CGATOxford/UMI-tools/QUICK_START.md

 ### Mapping to the transcriptome ###

 A common practice in single cell RNA-seq is to map to the transcriptome rather than the genome.
-The identify of the transcript is usually indicated by the contig to which reads are mapped.
+The identify of the gene is indicated by the contig to which reads are mapped.
 In these cases, the precise location of mapping is not informative (because fragmentation happens after amplication), only the identify of the gene.

-UMI-tools can be instructed to use this scheme using the `--per-contig` option:
+If the transcriptome contains just a single transcript per gene, UMI-tools can be instructed to use this scheme using the `--per-contig` option:

     $ umi_tools dedup -I transcriptome_mapped.bam --per-contig -S deduplicated.bam

+Alternatively, if the transcriptome contains multiple transcripts per gene you can provide the `--per-gene` option and a file mapping transcript and gene ids with the `--gene-transcript-map` option.

+This file should be in the following format (tab separated):

+gene_1    transcript_1
+gene_1    transcript_2
+gene_2    transcript_3
+gene_3    transcript_4

+    $ umi_tools dedup -I transcriptome_mapped.bam --per-gene --gene-transcript-map=gene2transcript.tsv -S deduplicated.bam

+Finally, if the gene_id is contained in a BAM tag, you can use the `--gene-tag` option.

+    $ umi_tools dedup -I transcriptome_mapped.bam --gene-tag=GI -S deduplicated.bam

+Regardless which route you take, all reads which align to the same gene will be considered to have the same alignment coordinates.

+### Read grouping ###
+For some applications it may be neccessary to mark the duplicates but retain all reads, for example, where the PCR duplicates are used to correct sequence errors by generating a consensus sequence.
+In these cases, the _group_ command can be used to mark each read with its read group.
+Optionally a flatfile detailing the read groups and read identifiers can also be output using the `--group-out` option:

+    $ umi_tools group -I mapped.bam --paired --group-out=groups.tsv --output-bam -S mapped_grouped.bam

+The output bam will contain two tags: UG = read group id, BX = read group UMI.
+The tag containing the read group UMI can be modified with the `--umi-group-tag` option.

+The groups flatfile contains the following columns:
+- read_id
+- contig
+- position
+- umi = raw umi
+- umi_count = how many times was this umi observed at the same alignment coordinates
+- final_umi = the error corrected umi
+- final_umi_count = how many times was the umi observed at the same alignment coordinates, inc. error correction
+- unique_id = the unique identifier for this group

 ### Bespoke UMI extraction ###
 We have tried to accommodate the common ways in which UMIs are encoded in the reads for umi_tools extract,